pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 However, when I reviewed the “Dig Deeper” section of the exercise, I noticed the solution by `bobahop` that [iterated by runes](https://exercism.org/tracks/go/exercises/nucleotide-count/approaches/switch-statement), which outperformed mine in microbenchmarks.

 This was unexpected.
 Intuitively, I had assumed that rune iteration, which involves decoding UTF-8 characters, should incur more overhead than raw byte iteration.
-I knew my solution was also slower due to checking the existence of a key instead of relying on a `switch` statement, but I also tried `bobahop`'s solution with iterating through bytes and found it performed worse than his original solution.
+I knew my solution was also slower due to checking the existence of a key instead of relying on a `switch` statement, but I also tried `bobahop`'s solution with iteration through bytes and found it performed worse than his original solution.

 ```go
 package dna